Iran's Revolutionary Guard says it launches 2nd satellite

 Associated Press

-TEHRAN, Iran (AP) — Iran’s paramilitary Revolutionary Guard launched a second reconnaissance satellite into space, the country’s state media reported Tuesday as world powers awaited Tehran’s decision in negotiations over its tattered nuclear deal.
+TEHRAN, Iran (AP) — Iran’s paramilitary Revolutionary Guard said Tuesday it launched a second reconnaissance satellite into space as world powers await Tehran’s decision in negotiations over its tattered nuclear deal.

 The Guard said the Noor-2 satellite reached a low orbit of 500 kilometers (310 miles) above the Earth’s surface on the Qased satellite carrier, the state-run IRNA news agency reported.
 It described the Qased, or “Messenger” in Farsi, as a three-phase, mixed-fuel satellite carrier.